-Churchill Fellow Wojciech Pietranik is a Polish artist and sculptor known for his masterful production of coins, medals and medallions, particularly the medals that he designed for the 2000 Olympic Games, held in Sydney Australia
+Churchill Fellow Wojciech Pietranik is a Polish born artist and sculptor known for his masterful production of coins, medals and medallions, particularly the medals that he designed for the 2000 Olympic Games, held in Sydney Australia

 Wojciech was awarded his Churchill Fellowship in 1992 to improve personal skills in bas-relief sculpture for coins and medals design.
 His Fellowship allowed him access to the prestigious School of Medallic Art in Rome, Italy.

 At the time Wojciech was awarded his Fellowship he was working at The Royal Australian Mint as one of the professional designers responsible for medals and coins.
 His designs have featured on many Australian commemorative coins.

 Wojciech was one of 18 artists to submit a design for the 2000 Sydney Olympic medals and was successful with his design that appeared on the gold, silver and bronze medals.
 There was considerable criticism surrounding the design as the International Olympic Committee wanted the Colosseum and a chariot rider represented, despite the Colosseum being in Rome not Athens where the Games originated.
 Wojciech amended the design but due to time constraints the Sydney Olympic Committee proceeded with the original design which comprised the traditional Goddess of Victory, Nike, holding a palm in her left hand and a winner’s crown in her right on the obverse, and the Sydney Opera House, the Olympic torch and the Olympic rings on the verse.